komoju/omni_exchange/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/degica/omni_exchange.
+Bug reports and issues are welcome on GitHub at https://github.com/degica/omni_exchange.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/degica/omni_exchange/blob/master/CODE_OF_CONDUCT.md).

 ## License